History of the SA taxi industry: the 1980s

-An industry is legalized
+An industry is legalised

 Fearing that the growing taxi industry might become more politicised and a launching pad for increasing political pressure, the government commissioned several studies into the industry.
 In 1983, Peter Welgemoed, an academic from the Rand Afrikaans University (now University of Johannesburg) launched a study that found taxis should be completely banned.

 At the same time a parallel government study, the National Policy Study, recommended that bus subsidies be phased out and minibus taxis should be allowed to compete freely with buses.
 The study proposed that taxis should be licensed to carry up to sixteen passengers, but the issuing of new permits should be regulated and restricted.
 “Minibus taxis do have their place in the sun,” said then Director General of Transport, Adriaan Eksteen.
 A third government structure, the Competition Board, however, vehemently opposed the quota system, saying the industry should be entirely deregulated.